Explore the pristine waterways of Patagonia and Tierra del Fuego on an unforgettable cruise experience.

-With the European summer in full swing, here we let you in on where to holiday in August.
-As temperatures are at their peak, August is one of the best times to visit parts of Europe, such as Malta, Turkey, Bosnia-Herzegovina, Cyprus, Croatia and Macedonia.
-And when it gets a little too warm, beaches or lakeside areas are an ideal spot to cool down.
-A naturally popular time to travel, some parts of Europe will be more crowded than others so speak to a Cox & Kings Europe expert for their secrets on where to go when, especially if there is a specific country you would like to visit.
-Further afield, August is also an ideal time to trek in Peru; the Andes are clear and sunny, and the Peruvian Amazon is host to fewer mosquitos.
-In the Far East, it is the beginning of low season in tropical Singapore, and although it may rain, storms are welcomed and only last for short, sharp bursts.
-What’s more, August is a great time for making merry in the island city state.
-There is National Day, a public holiday celebrated with pyrotechnics, military parades and processions.
-Then there’s the month-long Hungry Ghost festival to pay respects to the dead, celebrated with colourful decorations, music performances and grand feasts.
+With the European summer in full swing, August is one of the best times to visit lesser frequented parts of Europe like the Balkans.
+A naturally popular time to travel, some parts of Europe will be more crowded than others so speak to a Cox & Kings Europe expert for their secrets on where to go and when.
+Further afield, August is a great time to trek in Peru, the Andes are clear and sunny and the Peruvian Amazon has fewer mosquitos.
+In the Far East, it is the beginning of low season in tropical Singapore, and although it may rain, storms are only in short, sharp bursts.
+National Day is a public holiday celebrated with pyrotechnics, military parades and processions.
+There’s also the month-long Hungry Ghost festival to pay respects to the dead, celebrated with colourful decorations, music performances and grand feasts.

 Discover South Africa